springfreddy656/adidas-sales-dashboard/README.md

 ---
 ##  Dashboard PDF

-See the `Addias Visuals.pdf` — an exported Power BI file that captures all dashboard pages:
+See the [📄 Addias Visuals.pdf](Addias%20Visuals.pdf) — an exported Power BI file that captures all dashboard pages:

 * Home
 * Product Page
 * Deep Insight